willramsay/recommendations/index.md

 of art and an interaction between artist and audience that allowed for both mutual understanding and yet room for autonomy on each side.
-Wollheim thus synthesized the three main strands of modern aesthetic theory that have been recognized throughout this study and in so doing produced one of the most important aesthetic theories of the second half of the twentieth century."
+Wollheim thus synthesized the three main strands of modern aesthetic theory [to paraphrase: aesthetic experience as knowledge, as emotional experience, or as play of the imagination] that have been recognized throughout this study and in so doing produced one of the most important aesthetic theories of the second half of the twentieth century."